 Online reviews of The Year of Living Philosophically

-‘An outstandingly good read: to make he major tenets of two thousand years of philosophy as easily entertaining as this takes supreme skill.
+Whereof one cannot speak… ‘An outstandingly good read: to make he major tenets of two thousand years of philosophy as easily entertaining as this takes supreme skill.
 To write such seeming-effortless prose takes rare skill too.
 This is a wonderful book and I only regret I didn’t come across it when I was teaching philosophy myself and desperately casting round for something engaging and approachable to help my own poor students.
-I am speechless with admiration so had better take Wittgenstein’s advice and shut up!‘ (www.amazon.co.uk)
+I am speechless with admiration so had better take Wittgenstein’s advice and shut up!‘ (Amazon UK, verified purchase)

-‘This is hilarious!
+Laugh out loud funny philosophy ‘This is hilarious!
 It reads like a male Bridget Jones’ Diary, in a good way.
 Dictionary editor Dave comes across as a very sympathetic, sensitive soul, obsessed with words and wordplay, which will appeal to anyone who loves words.
 The whole concept of the plot is original and clever – trying out a different philosophy to live by each month.
 And it was quite endearing how Dave put so much effort into pursuing each of his randomly picked philosophies.
 I like the faux naive, ironic tone of the first-person narrator, and the way his thought processes often contradict what he is saying to the other characters.
 I love the setting in the publishing house with its dictionaries from the most obscure countries imaginable!
-And I especially like Dave’s desperate infatuation with the seemingly unattainable Vanessa.’ (www.amazon.co.uk)
+And I especially like Dave’s desperate infatuation with the seemingly unattainable Vanessa.’
+(Amazon UK, verified purchase) [In an early, Kindle version of the book, Sophie was called Vanessa]

-‘Bridget Jones meets Plato – and Kant and Descartes and… (without the weight angst).
+Brilliantly funny — and edifying at the same time ‘Bridget Jones meets Plato – and Kant and Descartes and… (without the weight angst).
 Dictionary editor (dic ed, for short) Dave Gardner tries out a different philosophy each month for a year to kickstart his boring existence and to improve his love life (“… might fool her into thinking I’m an interesting, hidden-depths sort of person”).
 This diary is a very funny account of the year he lived “philosophically.”
 I found this book enormously entertaining and cleverly written.
 The situations that Dave gets into are hilarious.
 But this book isn’t just a work of humour; it’s also a very readable glance at the 12 philosophies that Dave tries out.
 The explanations about the 12 are clear, easy to understand and not overly long.
-They’re woven into the diary seamlessly and painlessly.’ (www.amazon.com)
+They’re woven into the diary seamlessly and painlessly.’
+(Amazon US, verified purchase)

-‘There are not many books (hardly any in fact) which make me laugh out loud, but this one did on many occasions.
+Classy — an enjoyable and intelligent read ‘There are not many books (hardly any in fact) which make me laugh out loud, but this one did on many occasions.
 The fact that it is thought-provoking, sensitively crafted, very well-written, and manages to convey complex ideas (‘philosophies’) in such a natural and engaging narrative way is all the more to its credit.
 For me, Robert Grossmith hits just the right spot: A funny, intelligent, and most enjoyable read.
-In a word – classy.’ (www.amazon.co.uk)
+In a word – classy.’
+(Amazon UK)

 Mon, Nov 22